Learn to kill the process in Linux using kill, kill, and killall commands. Kill processes using PID or process name.

 Kill process using kill command

 Kill command is used to send specific signals to specified PID.
 Signal numbers and PID you need to supply to command.
 The signal used are :

 - 15 : Terminate

 kill -9 command) while 15 is used if 9 doesn’t work.
 Hung up signal is rarely used.
 Kill process using command syntex

 Kill process using pkill

-If you want to use process name instead of PID then you can use pkill command.
-But remember to use correct process name.
-Even small typo can lead you to killing off unwanted process.
+If you want to use the process name instead of PID then you can use the pkill command.
+But remember to use the correct process name.
+Even a small typo can lead you to kill off unwanted processes.
 Syntex is simple, just specify process name to command.

 root@kerneltalks # pkill myprocess